ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ![SVG Image](./diagrams/Onion.drawio.svg)

-Our solution's structure supersedes the Onion structure which means that some Onion layers contain more than one dotnet project.
-Our *Core* dotnet project correspond to the core onion layer while the *Infrastructure* dotnet project is split across both the repository layer and service layer.
+Our solution's structure supersedes the Onion structure which means that some Onion layers contain more than one .NET project.
+Our *Core* .NET project correspond to the core onion layer while the *Infrastructure* .NET project is split across both the repository layer and service layer.
 Our DTOs exist in the service layer, since these are only used in Chirp.Infrastructure.Services and Chirp.Web.
-The outermost layer in our structure contains the frontend razorpages and the UITests.
+The outermost layer in our structure contains the frontend Razor Pages and the UITests.

 ### Architecture of deployed application